awslabs/data-on-eks/website/docs/distributed-databases/cloudnative-postgres.md

 Note that `-any` points on all the instances.

-Another way to check Cluster status is by using [cloudnative-pg kubectl plugin](https://cloudnative-pg.io/documentation/1.19/cnpg-plugin/#cloudnativepg-plugin) offered by the CloudNativePG comminuty,
+Another way to check Cluster status is by using [cloudnative-pg kubectl plugin](https://cloudnative-pg.io/documentation/1.19/cnpg-plugin/#cloudnativepg-plugin) offered by the CloudNativePG community,

 ```bash
 kubectl cnpg status prod